-This was very friendly in the Governor; however, when it came to the Caravan, there was nobody knew anything of the Matter.
-And as for us that were guilty, we were the least of all suspected; none so much as asked us the Question; however, the Captain of the Caravan tor the Time, took the Hint that the Governor gave us, and we fore ff durs stoo muc here enou exper away to the and g it wer about marched or travell'd two Days and two Nights, without any considerable Stop; and then we lay at a Village called Plothus; nor did make any long Stop here, but hasten'd on towards Jarawena, another of the Czar of Muscovy's Colonies, and where we expected we should be safe; but it is to be observ'd, that here we began for two or three Davs' March, to enter upon the vast nameless Desert, of which I shall say more in its Place; and which, if we had now been upon it, it is more than probable, we had been all destroy'd : It was the second Day's March from Plothus, that by the Clouds of Dust behind us at a great Distance, some of our People began to be sensible we were pursu'd ; we had enter'd the Desert, and had passed by a great Lake called, Schaks-Oser, when we perceiv'd a very great Body of Horse appear on the other Side of the Lake to the North, we travelling West: We observ'd they went away West as we did, but had suppos'd we would have taken that Side of the Lake, whereas, we very happily took the South Side; and in two Days more, we saw them not, for they believing we were still before them, pushed on till they came to the river Udda; this is a very great River when it passes farther North ; but where we came to it, we found it narrow, and fordable.
+This was very friendly in the governor; however, when it came to the caravan, there was nobody knew anything of the matter; and as for us that were guilty, we were least of all suspected.
+However, the captain of the caravan for the time, took the hint that the governor gave us, and we travelled two days and two nights without any considerable stop, and then we lay at a village called Plothus; nor did we make any long stop here, but hastened on towards Jarawena, another of the Czar of Muscovy's colonies, and where we expected we should be safe.
+But upon the second day's march from Plothus, by the clouds of dust behind us at a great distance, some of our people began to be sensible we were pursued.
+We had entered a great desert, and had passed by a great lake called Schaks Oser, when we perceived a very great body of horse appear on the other side of the lake, to the north, we travelling west.
+We observed they went away west, as we did, but had supposed we would have taken that side of the lake, whereas we very happily took the south side; and in two days more they disappeared again: for they, believing we were still before them, pushed on till they came to the river Udda, a very great river when it passes farther north, but when we came to it we found it narrow and fordable.